 So my advice is, set aside your own fear of a family meeting ending badly.
 If your family agrees to gather for their first meeting, you have a high probability that they are well-intentioned and committed to building smart wealth transfer plans.

-Family meetings are entering the manstream - and not just for the ultra wealthy.
+Family meetings are entering the mainstream - and not just for the ultra wealthy.
 Middle class families with a cottage are relying on their advisors to gather and facilitate an orderly transition of wealth.
 The same for business owners wrestling with how to transition a business when one sibling is in the business and the other is not.

 If you are curious about what a successful family meeting looks like, order your copy of The Happy Inheritor here: www.ThomasWilliamDeans.com/store